dadudab/simple-front-jwt-auth/README.md

     // do something
 });

-// login user with token and set token expiration in seconds checkAutologin();
+// check if user should be authenticated then log in or log out user checkAutologin();
 ```